Director: Jonathan Kim, PhD

 Purpose of the DMin Program

-There are four core outcomes for students in the DMin Program.
-The purpose of the DMin curriculum is to fully integrate these four outcomes.
+There are five desired outcomes for students in the DMin Program.

-- The Student will develop INCREASED LEADERSHIP CAPACITY evidenced by the ability to deepen personal spiritual maturity, thrive in current ministry contexts, and increase the scale and scope of ministry effectiveness, responsibilities, and opportunities.
+- The Student will develop INCREASED LEADERSHIP CAPACITY evidenced by the ability to thrive in current ministry contexts and increase the scale and scope of ministry effectiveness, responsibilities, and opportunities.

 - The Student will engage in IN-DEPTH CONTEXTUAL ANALYSIS demonstrating the ability to identify and frame crucial ministry issues and outline potential solutions.